paulbertin/multipath-network-protocols-lab/README.md

 ### Modifying Network Conditions

-Using network emulation (NetEm), this testbed allows emulating different network conditions on each of the four interfaces used for multipath on `drone`.
+Using Network Emulator ([NetEm](https://man7.org/linux/man-pages/man8/tc-netem.8.html)), this testbed allows emulating different network conditions on each of the four interfaces used for multipath on `drone`.

 > By default, when the environment is deployed, homogeneous network conditions are applied on all interfaces.
 This set a 40ms RTT, 1 mbps bandwidth and 0% packet loss (see defaults values in [traffic_control/default/main.yml](./playbooks/roles/traffic-control/defaults/main.yml)).

 #### Defining new scenarios using variables files

 One can modify the existing scenarios or create new ones.
 Some example scenarios are provided in the [playbooks/scenarios](./playbooks/scenarios/) folder.
-These are YAML files defining variables for every `tc netem` parameters applied on each network interfaces.
+These are YAML files defining variables for every `tc-netem` parameters applied on each network interfaces.

 <details><summary>Show example</summary>